 When you rely solely on your own motivation to create a habit or to achieve a goal your results will be pretty hit and miss.

 And what gives you momentum?
 Small wins and tiny movements forward.

 When an action is tiny, you don’t need to rely on your motivation.
 The action is easily done.

-We found through the last couple of weeks that focusing on doing tiny actions helped to move us forward.
+We found through that tough, tough time that focusing on doing tiny actions helped to move us forward.
 Despite not feeling like doing anything at all, we both were able to study, work, clean, cook and do most of the things we needed to get done.